nobelk/geodistance/README.md

 # geodistance
-Calculate distance between two geographic locations
+MCP server that calculates the distance between two geographic locations using the Google maps API.